 How Long Should I Plan to Stay at the Polynesian Cultural Center?

-Plan to stay the entire day.
-But since PCC doesn’t open until 11:00 am, you could get something else in beforehand.
+Plan to stay at least 4-5 hours however this is an activity that could fill your entire day.
+But since PCC Oahu doesn't open until 11:00 am, you could get something else in beforehand.
 We were able to go on an early morning snorkeling expedition and still have time to get dressed and get there by opening time.

-All The Things to Do at the Polynesian Cultural Center
+Things to Do at the Polynesian Cultural Center in Hawaii

-Since the Huklau Marketplace opens up 45 minutes before the PCC, you may want to get an early lunch in.
+Since the Huklau Marketplace opens up 45 minutes before PCC Hawaii, you may want to get an early lunch in.
 There are a number of food options, which are described in detail later in this post.

 As you visit each village there will be shows, crafts, or presentations to help immerse yourself in the culture.
-Your brochure as well as signs at the PCC, will indicate the times for shows.
+Your brochure as well as signs located throughout PCC Hawaii will indicate the times for shows.
 These are offered on the hour.

 These shows are so fun!
 You need to be there a little early so that you can reserve your seat.
 One that we loved pulled people out of the audience and had them dancing and drumming.
 It was really funny!
 Most of the shows have crowd involvement so they are interactive.

-There are currently six, permanent Island areas to visit at the PCC: Hawaii, Tonga, Aotearoa, Samoa, Fiji, and Tahiti.
+There are currently six, permanent Polynesian village Hawaii Island areas to visit at the PCC: Hawaii, Tonga, Aotearoa, Samoa, Fiji, and Tahiti.
 Here is a sampling of what you can do in each.

 Top Things to Do: